K-Sato1995/gatsbyBlog/content/posts/GraphQL-Ruby(Class-based-API)/index.md

   - GraphQL
   - Tutorial
 published: true
-description: 'This post mainly focuses on how to use GraphQL on the back-end(specifically Ruby on Rails). '
+description: 'This post mainly focuses on how to use GraphQL on your rails server.'
 ---

 # Introduction